 Before throwing the towel in on your debt, here are a few questions to ask yourself.

-When is Bankrupcy the Right Choice for Me?
+When is Bankruptcy the Right Choice for Me?

-Chapter 13 bankruptcy essentially creates a plan for the debtor to pay back their creditors within a three to five year time span.
+It essentially creates a plan for the debtor to pay back their creditors within a three- to five-year time span.
 During this time, collection practices must cease and all payments collected under the plan are distributed to creditors by a trustee.

 This type of bankruptcy filing can prevent you from losing your home, protect your cosigners, and potentially allow you to pay less in monthly payments.
 To be eligible, your unsecured debts must be less than $383,175 and secured debts must be less than $1,149,525.
 (Find more eligibility requirements here.)